tungdevpro/tungdevpro.github.io/src/pages/about.md

 title: "About"
 ---

-I'm a mobile developer, currently using Flutter & SwiftUI to develop apps.
+Okay, I'm Tung, but you can call me by my English name is Vito, it shorter and easy to remember.
+As a mobile developer, currently i am using currently using Flutter & SwiftUI to develop apps.
 I used to go to university, but at that time, I wasn’t mature enough, so... 😔.
 It's okay, i still got up and now i'm studying at Hanoi Open University.

 My experience in the industry is still quite limited, but I believe in making small efforts that add up over time.